 - Value Delivery Chain: Contains the Idea to Production value stream, which consists of portfolio views (Conceptual, Logical and Realized Services).
 This layer visualizes the overall view of development targets (services) from ideation to production.
 This layer represents the “production line”, to which organization’s development capabilities can be assigned to.
 The Service Delivery Chain is based on Value Chain approach that can be supported with the Service-Driven Approach (SDA).
 That is a development method, in which the service -concept is crucial.
 The Service-Driven Approach combines outside-in (Service Design) and inside-out (Enterprise Architecture) viewpoints into one.
 The phases design, development and operations can be mapped to as plan, build and run phases.

 - Architecture Landscape: Contains views of elements related to overall development.
 These elements are foundational enterprise architecture content building blocks, that are re-used in composed views on the middle layer.
-This layer is divided into three layers according to ArchiMate core framework as follows: Business, Application and Technology.
+This layer consists of business domains, each of which is divided into three layers according to ArchiMate core framework as follows: Business, Application and Technology.

 The idea behind this framework is to provide simple and easy navigation view into diagrams for different stakeholder groups.
 The LEAF is based on open standards (TOGAF, ArchiMate, IT4IT) and can be adapted with frameworks such as SAFe and methods like DevOps.